What is Sales Performance Management (SPM)?

 If considering SPM, where should we start?

-As with almost anything, you need to know where you are in order to understand where you’re going and how to get there.
+As with almost anything, you need to know where you are to understand where you’re going and how to get there.
 A good starting point with SPM is to assess your organization’s current state and determine the desired future state.
 From there, you will be able to develop a roadmap that identifies the most strategic and cost-effective path to maximize the return on your sales investment.

 Not every organization is equipped to conduct a thorough assessment or develop an effective roadmap based on corporate objectives.
 This is when it’s time to consider seeking the help of an outside SPM expert.